kendru/kendru.github.com/_posts/2017-09-18-functional-data-modeling.md

 ClojureScript is a language designed for working with data.
 In this post, we'll look at how to use the builtin collection library as well as a few design patterns to model a domain.
-ClojureScript places a string emphasis on relying generic collection types and the standard functions that operate on them rather than creating highly specialized functions that only work on a single type of object.
+ClojureScript places a strong emphasis on relying on generic collection types and the standard functions that operate on them rather than creating highly specialized functions that only work on a single type of object.
 The object-oriented approach, which most mainstream languages encourage,